dfinity/motoko/design/DFX-Interface.md

 `dfx`.
 The goal is that
  * the Motoko developers know which command line flags have to be kept stable in order to not break `dfx`, and that
- * the SDK developers have a single place to read about the moc interface, and a place to express additional requirements (by collaborating on a PR against this document.)
+ * the SDK developers have a single place to read about the `moc` interface, and a place to express additional requirements (by collaborating on a PR against this document.)

 This interface includes:
  * nix derivations imported by SDK
  * binaries executed
- * command line arguments and environment varialbes passed to these binaries
+ * command line arguments and environment variables passed to these binaries
  * where these binaries read files and
  * where these binaries write files, output or temporary
  * where they do _not_ write to, so that upgrading `moc` doesn’t suddenly leave